11. Right to Acquire

 - Complete and maintain accurate records

-- Report regularly on activity
+- Report regularly on activity and

 - Make records available for audit (please see the checklist on the Compliance Audit page for details)